-- Unlimited access to a collection of approximately five million items, including the largest circulating collection of newspapers in North America, more than 38,000 foreign journals and 800,000 foreign dissertations, held in few if any other U.S. libraries, and major microfilm and paper collections from Africa, Latin America, the Middle East, Europe, South Asia, Southeast Asia, and more.
+- Unlimited access to a collection of approximately five million items, including the largest circulating collection of newspapers in North America; more than 38,000 foreign journals and 800,000 foreign dissertations; major microfilm and paper collections from Africa, Latin America, the Middle East, Europe, South Asia, Southeast Asia; and more.

-- Extended Interlibrary Loan: Long runs of CRL materials are loaned for entire academic cyles and the duration of advanced research projects, with third-day delivery on the vast majority of interlibrary loans.
+- Extended Interlibrary Loan: Long runs of CRL materials are loaned for entire academic cycles and the duration of advanced research projects, with third-day delivery on the vast majority of interlibrary loans.

-- Digital Delivery: Over four million pages of CRL collection materials have been digitized and posted to the Web to fulfill loan requests and scholarly needs.
+- Digital Delivery: Over six million pages of CRL collection materials have been digitized and posted to the Web to fulfill requests from researchers and scholars.

 - No-cost document delivery, through RapidILL, of articles from the Linda Hall Library of Science, Engineering and Technology's extensive collection of serials.

-- Demand purchases: CRL acquires materials at no charge on request for researchers at CRL libraries in three areas: foreign dissertations, newspapers, and archival materials.
+- Demand purchases: CRL acquires three types of materials at no charge on request for researchers at CRL libraries: foreign dissertations, newspapers, and archival materials.

-Participation in informed and cost-effective cooperative collection development and management:
+Participation in informed and cost-effective cooperative collection development and licensing:

-- Cost savings through cooperative collection programs and services, including favorable terms for purchase and licensing of major databases.
+- Cooperative collection programs and services, including favorable terms for purchase and subscriptions for major databases.

-- Individualized resource consultations available through CRL’s User Services Liaison
+- Individualized consultations on research materials available through CRL’s User Services Liaison

 - Participation in JSTOR, ICON, print archiving, and other CRL activities and partnerships.

-- Through their participation and support, CRL libraries make possible the long-term survival, integrity and accessibility of critical and unique documentation of the world's peoples, societies, and events.
+- CRL is a community of libraries committed to ensuring the survival, integrity and accessibility of critical and unique documentation of the world's peoples, societies, and events.